 [Rule 7 amended: Gazette 12 Dec 2003 p.
 5046 and 5046-7.]

-8. Prerequisites of sale
+8. Prerequisites of disposal

-(1) A vehicle shall not be sold under this by-law unless and until the Authority has caused —
+(1) The authority must not sell or otherwise dispose of a vehicle under this by-law unless and until the Authority has caused —

 (a) enquiries to be made as to the ownership of the vehicle; and

-(b) the owner of the vehicle to be notified in writing by prepaid registered mail that it is the intention of the Authority to sell or otherwise dispose of the vehicle.
+(b) the owner of the vehicle to be notified by email or post that it is the intention of the Authority to sell or otherwise dispose of the vehicle.

-(2) Where by reason that the whereabouts of the owner are not known or otherwise the owner of a vehicle cannot be notified of the intention of the Authority to sell the vehicle the Authority shall publish in a daily newspaper circulating throughout the State notice of intention to sell or otherwise dispose of the vehicle.
+(2) Where by reason that the whereabouts of the owner are not known or otherwise the owner of a vehicle cannot be notified of the intention of the Authority to sell or otherwise dispose of the vehicle the Authority shall publish in a daily newspaper circulating throughout the State notice of intention to sell or otherwise dispose of the vehicle.

 [Rule 8 amended: Gazette 12 Dec 2003 p.
-5046-7.]
+5046-7; SL 2020/207 r.
+7.]

-9. Application of proceeds of sale
+9. Application of proceeds of sale of vehicle

-Where a vehicle is sold under this by-law the proceeds of sale of such a vehicle may be applied by the Authority towards recouping the costs of the removal custody and sale of the vehicle.
+If a vehicle is sold or otherwise disposed of under this by-law the proceeds of a sale (if any) of the vehicle may be applied by the Authority towards recouping the costs of the removal, custody and disposal of the vehicle.

-[Rule 9 amended: Gazette 12 Dec 2003 p.
-5046-7.]
+[Rule 9 inserted: SL 2020/207 r.
+8.]

 10. Recovery of costs

-(1) Where the costs of the removal, custody and sale of the vehicle exceed the proceeds of the sale of the vehicle the amount of the excess may be recovered by the Authority from the owner in any court of competent jurisdiction.
+(1) Where the costs of the removal, custody and disposal of the vehicle exceed the proceeds of a sale (if any) of the vehicle the amount of the excess may be recovered by the Authority from the owner in any court of competent jurisdiction.

-(2) Where the proceeds of the sale of a vehicle exceed the costs of the removal, custody and sale of the vehicle the amount of such excess shall be paid to the owner of the vehicle, or, where the identity or whereabouts of the owner is unknown, shall be credited to the account referred to in the Public Transport Authority Act 2003 section 32.
+(2) Where the proceeds of a sale (if any) of a vehicle exceed the costs of the removal, custody and disposal of the vehicle the amount of such excess shall be paid to the owner of the vehicle, or, where the identity or whereabouts of the owner is unknown, shall be credited to the account referred to in the Public Transport Authority Act 2003 section 32.

 [Rule 10 amended: Gazette 12 Dec 2003 p.
-5046 and 5046-7.]
+5046 and 5046-7; SL 2020/207 r.
+9.]

 11. Charges